vSphere8upgrade/7u3-to-8u1/README.md

 - This release resolves CVE-2023-1017.
 VMware has evaluated the severity of this issue to be in the low severity range with a maximum CVSSv3 base score of 3.3
 - This release resolves CVE-2023-1018.
 VMware has evaluated the severity of this issue to be in the low severity range with a maximum CVSSv3 base score of 3.3

+## Highlights from vCenter & ESXi 8u2 Release Notes <a name="U2highlightsreleasenotes"></a>

+- Reduced Downtime Upgrade for vCenter
+- vCenter Certificates do not require service restarts.
+- dvSwitch configuration added to Distributed Key-Value store
+- Identity Federation with Azure AD
+- NVIDIA BlueField-2 DPU on Fujitsu
+- vSphere Quick Boot for more servers
+- Support for Graphics and AI/ML workloads on Intel ATS-M
+- Enhanced ESXi CPU Scheduler for high core count CPUs
+- Support 8 100GB NIC ports on a single host (Broadcom and Mellanox NICs)
+- Virtual hardware version 21:
+	- 16vGPU per VM
+	- 256 vNVMe disks per VM
+	- NVMe 1.3 support for Win 11 & Server 2022
+	- NVMe support for WSFC
+- Hot-extend a shared Virtual Volumes Disk vSphere 8.0 Update 2.
+- Use vNVME controller for WSFC on vHardware v21
+- Read-only mode for attached virtual disks
+- Support for multiple TCP connections on a single NFS v3 volume

 ## vSphere Distributed Services Engine <a name="vspheredistributedservicesengine"></a>